seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 characters.
 The escape sequence used is simply "\\xx" where "xx" is the two digit hex code for the number.

-Note that the assembly string *must* be parseable by LLVM's integrated assembler (unless it is disabled), even when emitting a ``.s`` file.
+Note that the assembly string *must* be parseable by LLVM37's integrated assembler (unless it is disabled), even when emitting a ``.s`` file.

 .. _langref_datalayout: